A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we present a novel multimodal approach for predicting ICD-coding using unstructured information along with structured information.
-In particular, our proposed approach, which we term as \emph{pre-training initialisation steps} enhances the performance of the current state-of-the-art model using unstructured information by effectively exploiting the geometric properties of pre-trained word embeddings as well as, combining external knowledge using meta-embedding techniques.
-We empirically show that our proposed approach can enhance the performance of current state-of-the-art approaches used for multilabel classification of discharge summaries in MIMIC-III dataset without relying on more complex architectures or using additional knowledge from the descriptions of ICD coding.
-In particular, post-processing word vectors and then, combining different pre-trained word embeddings using locally-linear meta-embeddings provides the best performance.
-In addition, we empirically show that unstructured information enhances the performance of the multimodal multi-label classification approach.
+In this paper, we presented a novel multimodal approach for predicting ICD codes using unstructured and structured information.
+In particular, we studied the effect of infusing external knowledge for enhancing the performance of the current state-of-the-art model using unstructured information by effectively exploiting the geometric properties of pre-trained word embeddings as well as, combining external knowledge using meta-embedding techniques.
+We empirically showed that our proposed approach can enhance the performance of current state-of-the-art approaches used for multilabel classification of discharge summaries in the MIMIC-III dataset without relying on more complex architectures or using additional knowledge from the descriptions of ICD codes.
+In particular, post-processing word vectors and then, combining different pre-trained word embeddings using locally-linear meta-embeddings provided the best performance.
+In addition, we empirically showed that unstructured information enhanced the performance of the multimodal multi-label classification.

-In future, we would like to investigate softer-measures of performing post-processing of pre-trained word embeddings such as using concept negators~\cite{DBLP:conf/aaai/LiuUS19}.
+In the future, we would like to investigate softer-measures of performing post-processing of pre-trained word embeddings such as using concept negators~\cite{DBLP:conf/aaai/LiuUS19}.
 We would also like to investigate the potential to exploit the hierarchical structure of the text present in discharge summaries using hyperbolic-based embedding vectors~\cite{DBLP:conf/aaai/LiuUS19} and also, combine different hyperbolic-based embeddings using meta-embedding techniques~\cite{DBLP:conf/rep4nlp/JawanpuriaDKM20}.
 Finally, we will experiment with more statistical features and other machine learning algorithms to assess whether we can further improve performance from the structured data.